andyluo03/DiscoDB/docs/docs/quickstart.md

 6. Under Privileged Gateway Intents, toggle Message Content Intents.

-7. Finally, click OAuth2 on the left, choose the "bot" scope and "Administrator" bot permissions.
+7. Finally, click OAuth2 > URL Generator on the left, choose the "bot" scope and "Administrator" bot permissions.
 Then, copy the generated URL and invite it the bot to your server.

 ## Configuring DiscoDB